Website Aftercare: Blogging

 For example, let’s pretend you’re an Interior Designer.
 Perhaps you’ll want to write a few blog posts around the holidays (November/December) about how to freshen up your home for house guests, or maybe you have a top 10 list of essentials every guest room should have.
 Perhaps you have some festive decorating tips for Christmas trees, or Thanksgiving tablescapes too.
 Make sure your posts are relevant to the time of year.

-Write your Blog Posts
+Three: Write your Blog Posts

 Once you have your Blog posts scheduled, you’ll need to, you know, actually write them out.